jim-schwoebel/allie/README.md

 Here are some things that Allie can do:
 - annotate audio, text, image, or video files (via default annotation scripts)
 - featurize files and export data in .CSV format (via audio, text, image, video, or csv featurizers)
-- transform features (via NNI and scikit-learn preprocessing techniques)
+- transform features (via scikit-learn preprocessing techniques)
 - create visualizations from featurized datasets (via yellowbrick, scikit-learn, and matplotlib libraries)
 - train machine learning models (via tpot, hyperopt, scsr, devol, keras, ludwig, and 15 other training scripts)
 - make predictions from machine learning models (with all models trained in ./models directory)